 And more.
-You can also see your full TransUnion and Equifax credit reports anytime with Credit Karma.
+With Credit Karma, you can also see your full TransUnion and Equifax credit reports anytime.

 Credit Karma also offers free credit building services via the Credit Karma Credit Builder account.

-The site’s educational articles are an added bonus for helping users discover credit-building, repair, and management tips.
+The site’s educational articles are a bonus for helping users discover credit-building, repair, and management tips.

 What we like: Cash bonuses when you’re approved for offers through the site

 What could be improved: More frequent credit score updating would be nice